iotaledger/wallet.rs/README.md

 ## Introduction

 The wallet library is a stateful package with a standardised interface for developers to build applications involving IOTA value transactions.
 It offers abstractions to handle IOTA payments and can optionally interact with [IOTA Stronghold](https://github.com/iotaledger/stronghold.rs/) for seed handling, seed storage and state backup.
+Alternatively you can use the EnvMnemonic SignerType and a SQLite database.
 See the full specification [here](https://github.com/iotaledger/wallet.rs/blob/master/specs/wallet-ENGINEERING-SPEC-0000.md).

 ## Warning

 This library is in active development.
 The library targets the Chrysalis testnet and does not work with current IOTA mainnet.

+The Stronghold integration is not complete.
+We recommend you use SQLite and the EnvMnemonic SignerType (allowing you to store your mnemonic as an environment variable).

 ## Prerequisites